Is narrative grief counseling all about writing?

 One, I belong to a school of psychology that doesn’t subscribe to the tired, and largely failing, traditional grief model of adjustment “stages.”
 This rebellion supercharges my work.

-And finally, my toolkit includes a unique and multi-layered mix of narrative, expressive arts, and memory reconsolidation techniques that allow for quick and thorough healing.
+Two, my toolkit includes a unique and multi-layered mix of narrative, expressive arts, and memory reconsolidation techniques that allow for quick and thorough healing.

 Why is your specialty death-grief?
 Sounds kind of morbid?